marcelpatrick/drone_pursuit/drone_pursuit_tutorial.md

 > **Environment for Parts A to G:** none needed — they are all edits to `quadcopter_env.py`.
 You run nothing until the sanity check at the end of 3.1.

+These are the parameters in this chapter that need to be swapped by the real measurements from the Tello drone hardware:
+- `decimation = 5` (3.1 Part B), from the control rate.
+Calculate it as 100 ÷ your measured Hz, rounded to a whole number.
+- `obs_delay_min = 2` and obs_delay_max = 5 (3.1 Part D), from the video delay.
+Calculate each as delay in seconds × your control rate in Hz.
+- `observation_space = 17` (3.1 Part C).
+Change it only if the telemetry differs, which is unlikely.

 ### Part A — Replace force outputs with the four stick commands a Tello accepts

 <details>